Case Study, Dec 2025

 • Uptime Overview, Rules, History

-• Collaborated with engineering on edge cases and system states
+• Working with engineering to handle edge cases and keep automation safe

-• Defined success metrics and instrumentation for rollout
+• Defining the main success metrics and tracking plan for rollout

-• Co-framed the problem with the founder across user, ops, and revenue dimensions
+• Defining the problem with the founder and ops team

-• Analysed v1 using Amplitude, Hotjar, and sales/CS conversations
+• Studying v1 using Amplitude, Hotjar, and feedback from sales and customer success

 • Dashboard uptime card